gty111/SYSU-ARCH-dark/docs/LAB3.md

 {:toc}
 ---

+{: .outline}
+> At this part, you will learn how to reset the output status in GEM5.

 The DAXPY loop (double precision aX + Y) is an oft used operation in programs that work with matrices and vectors.
 The following code implements DAXPY in C++11.

 ```cpp